grceliu/ML2019FALL/README.md

 ### Usage

-Please first download the datasets using Kaggle's API:
+First, please download the datasets through Kaggle's API:

 ```
-Give the example
+Give the example (to be completed)
 ```

 Then, open the .ipynb file to run the code and see the results.

 ```
-until finished
+until finished (to be completed)
 ```

 ## Authors